montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 ```

 As this example demonstrates, designing 3D assets does require some advance planning.
-In your asset authoring tool, you have to assign (preferably easy-to-remember) entity names to the 3D elements that you want to expose in a MontageJS application.
+In your asset authoring tool, you have to assign (preferably easy-to-remember) entity names to the 3D elements that you want to expose in a Mod application.
 The name is preserved when the 3D scene is exported to a COLLADA (DAE) file and then converted to a glTF model.
 To find a node ID, do a simple text search for the name inside of the glTF JSON file (here: models/beachplanet/beachplanet.json).

-Note that you can expose any individual material's properties in a 3D scene to MontageJS in much the same way that you expose a node, using the material.js runtime component.
+Note that you can expose any individual material's properties in a 3D scene to Mod in much the same way that you expose a node, using the material.js runtime component.

 ## Manipulating a 3D Node with CSS